 But for the plebs in Australia, apparently, these specs aren't really necessary.

 It may partly be the fault of Australian agencies for bowing and scraping before the Americans and demeaning their own.
-Three Australian companies — Vault (formerly Vault Systems), Spliced Tech and Macquarie Government — have been certified to the Protected level, but when a fourth, Secure Collaboration, tried to join the club it was knocked back.
+Three Australian companies — Vault (formerly Vault Systems), Sliced Tech and Macquarie Government — have been certified to the Protected level, but when a fourth, Secure Collaboration, tried to join the club it was knocked back.

 After voicing its concerns in public, Secure Collaboration was offered consultations with Angus Taylor, then the minister for cyber security.
 But then the Coalition Government began the process of assassinating Malcolm Turnbull and, in that mess, the case of Secure Collaboration seems to have disappeared off the table.